Nikita22007/pixel-dungeon-multiplayer-server/README.md

 1. **_master_**: this   branch only for Readme.md and etc
 2. **_Client_**: that's easy - it is client branch
 3. **_Server_**: that's easy - it is server branch
-4. **_NetworkCodes_**: this branch including only one file: `codes.java`. Еhis file contains codes that indicate various events.
-If you change this branch, you must merge it with the server and client before building it to avoid conflicts.
-After the release of a more or less workable version, try not to change the already installed codes.
+4. **_NetworkCodes_ (closed!)**: this branch including only one file: `codes.java`. Еhis file contains codes that indicate various events. ~~If you change this branch, you must merge it with the server and client before building it to avoid conflicts.
+After the release of a more or less workable version, try not to change the already installed codes.~~ This branch is deprecated.
+Project use json
 5. **_NetworkUpdate_ (closed!)** : This branch contains the main work on creating the server before creating the compilable version.
 Please don't ask why it's called that.
 It just happened. _(or you can ask this and I say ~~very long~~ story about it)_

 **UPD 1:** 26 october 2020 we get first compilable verison.
 27 october 2020 _NetworkUpdate_ brunch was merged with _Server_ branch